 After satisfying the craving of Pokemon and Lego aficionados, we now aim to please fans of yet another bigwig franchise.
 What can you anticipate from this delight?

-Well, the developer aims to drench the in-game confines with brilliant textures and themes from acclaimed The Elder Scrolls iteration.
+Well, the developer aims to drench the in-game confines with brilliant textures and themes from the acclaimed The Elder Scrolls iteration.

 10 – Misa’s Realistic: